Large-time behaviour for anisotropic stable nonlocal diffusion problems with convection: Introduction and main results

 \item Our proofs and results are still valid if $q=1$ if we are in the diffusion regime or in the critical one.
 This does not contradict the above remark, since the $L^p$ norm of the difference of the two functions describing the limit, $U(t,x',x_N)-U(t,x',x_N-t)$, is $o(t^{-\frac N\alpha(1-1/p)})$. \end{enumerate} \end{remark}

 To prove Theorem~\ref{asymptotic}, we will follow the ``four-step method'' developed in~\cite{KamVaz88} by Kamin and V\'azquez.
 It consists in using the natural scaling invariance of the diffusion or the convection term in~\eqref{eq.main} to build a one-parameter family of solutions which is relatively compact thanks to certain parabolic and hyperbolic estimates for solutions of~\eqref{eq.main}.
 These estimates will follow from their analogues for a regularized version of the problem which are obtained in Section~\ref{sect:estimates}.
 To complete the proof, we pass to the limit in the parameter; the precise details can be found in Section~\ref{sect:scalings}.
-A key ingredient is then the uniqueness of the fundamental solution with mass $M$ for the limit problems, that we state next. \begin{theorem}[Uniqueness of fundamental solutions] Assume ~\eqref{mlas}. \begin{enumerate}[{\rm (a)}] \item There is at most one very weak fundamental solution with mass $M$ of the equation in~\eqref{lim.1}. \item If $q>1$, there is at most one fundamental entropy solution with mass $M$ of the equation in~\eqref{lim.2}. \item If $q>1$, or $q\in(0,1)$ and $N=1$, there is at most one fundamental entropy solution with mass $M$ of the equation in~\eqref{lim.3}. \end{enumerate} \end{theorem}
+A key ingredient is then the uniqueness of the fundamental solution with mass $M$ for the limit problems, that we state next.